cornucopia-rs/cornucopia/README.md

 Cornucopia is pretty simple to use.
 In the next sections, we'll explore the basic usage, but feel free to look the CLI's whole interface using the `--help` option at any point.
 For convenience, the CLI's [reference document](cli.md) is also available in this repository.

-### Migrations
+### Schema
-The basic `cornucopia generate` command creates a new container, runs your migrations, generates your queries and cleanups the container.
-If you want to manage the database and migrations yourself, use the `cornucopia generate live` command to connect to an arbitrary live database.
+The basic `cornucopia schema` command creates a new container, runs your schema, generates your queries and cleanups the container.
+If you want to manage the database and schema yourself, use the `cornucopia live` command to connect to an arbitrary live database.
 Keep in mind that your queries must still be otherwise compatible with Cornucopia (e.g. with regards to [supported types](#supported-types) and [annotation syntax](#query-annotation-syntax)).

-New migrations can be added using the command `cornucopia migration new`.

-Finally, as a convenience, you can use `cornucopia migration run` to run migrations on your database too if you so desire.
-This feature worksfor simple cases, but is not yet thoroughly tested and it's advisable that you use a more robust migration system.

 ### Queries